realar-project/realar/README.md

 - __Shared stateful logic decomposition__.
 The pattern for decomposing applications logic to separate independent or one direction dependent modules.
 Each module can have its own set of reactive values. (ssr, comfort “mock” mechanism for simple unit testing).
 Shared stateful logic is a single instantiated class with total accessibility from all parts of your application.
 In another terminology - services.

 - __Lightweight and Fast__.
-Really light ~3kB.
+Less then 5kB.
 And only those components are updated in which it is really necessary to make changes.

 - __React component context level scopes__.
 Declaration one scope and use as many reactive values as you want without the need to define a new React context for each changeable value.